JonasAlfredsson/docker-nginx-certbot/README.md

 ## Run with `docker-compose`

 An example of a `docker-compose.yaml` file can be found in the `example` folder.
-That file uses an "environment file" which is called `ENVS` and can be found in the same folder.
-If a separate file is not to your liking, it can be included in the `.yaml` like this instead:
+The default parameters that are found inside the `.env` file will be overwritten any environment variables you set in the `.yaml` file.
 ```yaml
 version: '3'
 services: